Attack of the Giant Leeches: Production

 The movie was one of a trilogy of films Bernard Kowalski made for the Corman brothers.

 The film was shot over eight days, including outdoor sequences at the Los Angeles County Arboretum and Botanic Garden.
 During filming, Gene Corman came down with pneumonia and wound up in the hospital.

 Actress Yvette Vickers had appeared as the Playmate centerfold in the July 1959 issue of Playboy magazine, several months prior to the film's release.

-Producers Roger and Gene Corman begged special effects artist Paul Blaisdell to create the leech costumes for the film, but Blaisdell said the effects budget was so minute, it wouldn't have even covered the cost of the materials he would need to make the creature suits.
+Producers Roger and Gene Corman begged special effects artist Paul Blaisdell to create the leech costumes for the film, but Blaisdell said the effects budget was so minute, it would not have even covered the cost of the materials he would need to make the creature suits.
 The costumes were eventually designed by actor Ed Nelson and Gene Corman's wife, each contributing ideas.
 Some reference sources say the monster suits were constructed from black raincoats that were stitched together, while others say black plastic garbage bags were used.

 Attack of the Giant Leeches is now in the public domain; its copyright was never renewed.